 Ice reduces pain though?

-Ice will control the pain from injury, but the relief only lasts anywhere between 20-30 minutes.
+Ice will control the pain from an injury, but the relief only lasts anywhere between 20-30 minutes.
 There are many other things that we can do to control pain and not impede the healing process.

 What about Ice baths and in between tournaments?

-The evidence seems to support use for ice in this instance.
+The evidence seems to support the use of ice in this instance.
 We do want inflammation to initiate the healing process and to rebuild muscle that has been broken down during exercise.
 The end process of inflammation is painful though, the fluid and acidity in the muscle during the inflammatory stage inhibits enzymatic activity required for force production.
 If I were a trainer for a team that had back-to-back games or multi-day events, icing after activity would be beneficial.
-Be smart however; if time permits and an injury is a concern, Ice would not be beneficial.
+Be smart, however; if time permits and an injury is a concern, Ice would not be beneficial.